 It is important to note that Charitable Lead Trusts require a set distribution each year.
 Because of this, bond funds works well since bonds typically pay out a regular amount.
 As an illustration, consider the situation of Mr. and Mrs. Brown.
 They were firm believers in the importance of investment diversification, and therefore kept a bond fund that ranged between 15% to 20% of their investment portfolio at any given time.
 When their only child was born, they created a Charitable Lead Trust and transferred a portion of their bond portfolio into it.
 They stipulated that the trust would exist for 18 years, during which time, their alma mater would receive the income.
 At the end of 18 years, the trust was dissolved and their daughter received the trust assets.
 She was then able to use that bond income to offset a portion of her college tuition, and have a strong financial foundation upon which to begin her professional career after graduation.

-To get more information about the Charitable Lead Trust and determine if it is right for you, please contact Brie Boulanger – Associate Vice President for Advancement at 316-295-5525 or brie_boulanger@friends.edu.
+To get more information about the Charitable Lead Trust and determine if it is right for you, please contact Brie Boulanger – Vice President of Advancement and Marketing at 316-295-5525 or brie_boulanger@friends.edu.